What’s An HDR Television? (Understanding This Visual Tech)

 I think I’d lean slightly more towards the ported, but that’s only because of the extra extension on the lower notes.

-They rarely reach their peak since doing so for an extended period of time would do damage to it.
+The peak wattage is rarely reached and doing so for an extended period of time would do damage to it.

-Now I’ve covered this before, but for large rooms (25 feet and up) you’ll probably want to with a 12 inch or bigger.
+For large rooms (25 feet and up) you’ll probably want to go with a 12 inch or bigger.

-From my experience a large subwoofer in a smaller room works fine, but a smaller subwoofer in a big room…meh.
+From my experience, a large subwoofer in a smaller room works fine, but a smaller subwoofer in a big room can be underwhelming.

-That is, unless you use 2 of them, in which case that changes things dramatically.
+That is, unless you use 2 of them, in which case that changes things dramatically due to more output.

 https://easyhometheater.net/setting-up-2-subwoofers